jeosol/hello-world-docker/README.markdown

 ```
 The above command will clone the **hello-world** repository into the current directory.
 We want to build Docker images for the hello-world project.
 (Note that we set the .gitignore file ignore the hello-world folder)

 After cloning the repository, we can proceed to build the two Docker images as described below.
+Note that the commands described here are the **make** targets.
+Please refer to the Makefile and related Dockerfiles for detailed syntax.

 ### Building the REPL-based image:
 This image is built such that when we run the container, we are dropped into a Common Lisp REPL.
 The REPL-based image is built using the following command:
 ```
 make hello-world-repl-image
 ```
-To run this container, type the following command at the console:
+To run the container, type the following command at the console:
 ```
 make run-hello-world-repl-container
 ```